We may get commissions for purchases made through links in this post.

 While there are only limited studies suggesting it works, it’s a safe ingredient that seems to get good results for many.

-2. Soothe/prevent razor burn
+2. Soothe or prevent razor burn

 Witch hazel’s anti-inflammatory properties stop itchy bumps from sprouting up around irritated hair follicles.
 You can’t beat Thayers Alcohol-Free Witch Hazel Toner for this use.
 The alcohol-free formula won’t sting your just-shaved skin.
 And it includes aloe, which is so soothing to upset skin.